Director of Health Services

 Assembly Bill 889 added Section 48985.5 to the California Education Code.
 This law requires public schools to share information annually with parents and guardians about the dangers of synthetic drugs, including fentanyl.
 This notification includes information on counterfeit pills and how social media is used to market these dangerous substances to youth.

 Counterfeit Pills: Many fentanyl-related deaths occur because fentanyl is pressed into counterfeit pills that look like legitimate prescription medications such as Percocet, OxyContin, or Xanax.
+These pills often contain lethal doses of fentanyl and cannot be identified by appearance.
+They may be purchased unknowingly online or through friends.

-Key Points for Parents to Share:
+Key Points for Parents to Share with Students

-- Fentanyl cannot be seen, tasted, or smelled.
+· Fentanyl cannot be seen, tasted, or smelled.

 https://www.dea.gov/resources/facts-about-fentanyl